-The Eagle Patrol conducts building security checks during the evening hours.
+The Eagle Patrol, a University Police student-based program, conducts building security checks during the evening hours.
 The campus buildings are secured starting at 10 p.m.
 Mondays through Thursdays, and 5 p.m. on Fridays and Saturdays.
 Buildings are closed on Sundays except where access authorization has been established.